 Then, give clue #1 to the group.
 So if we picked “donut”.
 Clue #1 would be “dessert group”.
 Each student can take a guess of the mystery word item.
 Praise the students who make a “smart guess” for guessing a word that is in the correct category.
 Quiz the students if a guess such as “pizza” would be a smart guess and why it would or would not be a smart guess.
 Give clue #2 such as “You eat it.
 You can deep fry it.
 You can put frosting on it.”
 Allow for students to make a guess.
 If a student’s smart guess is correct, then they would earn 4 points.
 Continue giving clues until someone in the group guesses correctly.

 The person with the most points at the end of the session wins!
 Have the student describe the noun in complete sentences after the mystery word has been revealed!
-This is a great game to pair with the Expanding Expression Tool.

 I adapted this game for my students working on /s/ by having them say the carrier phrase “I guess the item is……….” to work on final /s/.
 With my /r/ students, I only picked words that contained /r/!
 How could you adapt this game to make it funcitonal for your mixed groups?
 Share in the comments.